leahkemp/documentation/setup-singularityContainer.md

 ./configure --prefix=/usr/local
 ```

-I then recieved an error stating that I needed to install the [libarchive-devel](https://packages.debian.org/sid/libarchive-dev) package:
+I then received an error stating that I needed to install the [libarchive-devel](https://packages.debian.org/sid/libarchive-dev) package:

 ```bash
 configure: error: Unable to find the libarchive headers, need package libarchive-devel (libarchive-dev on Debian/Ubuntu)